review

 Installation and Setup

-Installation is genuinely simple.
+Installation was quick.
 On macOS and Linux, curl -fsSL https://omp.sh/install | sh installed the native binary in under 30 seconds.
 Bun users can run bun install -g @oh-my-pi/pi-coding-agent, Windows PowerShell users get irm https://omp.sh/install.ps1 | iex, and version-pinning is supported via mise with mise use -g github:can1357/oh-my-pi.
 A multi-stage Dockerfile is also provided for containerized use.

 After installation, /login walks you through OAuth or API-key configuration for at least one provider.
 We were up and running with Claude and a local Ollama backend in roughly 10 minutes.
 The harder part is configuring ~/.omp/agent/models.yml to set up per-role routing and fallback chains — this is where the documentation density (60+ markdown files in docs/) starts to feel like a feature rather than overkill.